kimjoar/pacman/readme.md

 Files or folders starting with `_` will not be processed into the `public` directory.
 Other than that, the names of the folders are not important in any way.

+### Usage

+Here is how to use Pacman from the command line:

     Usage: pacman [options]